sabbirshawon/wp-plugin/README.md

 # wp-plugin

-<p>This is Begineer level of started learning WP Plugin Developement</p>
+<p>This is Begineer level of started learning WP Plugin Developement from scratch</p>